Jang-Woo-AnnaSoft/execution-boundaries/README.md

 The goal is not to define a standard, but to explore a minimal structure that makes execution decisions traceable and responsibility boundaries explicit.

-These notes focus on separating intent, state, and effect, and on structuring execution conditions before autonomy expands beyond control.

 ---

 ## Related Discussions (Hugging Face)